Did you know that the art of mindfulness has ancient roots? Discover how living in the moment can make modern life less stressful.

 “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts.
 Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.”

 German-born ‘Power of Now’ author Eckhart Tolle was feted in 2011 as one of the most spiritually influential people in the world.
 Also the author of A New Earth: Awakening to your Life's Purpose, Eckhart’s core message, based largely on Zen Buddhism, is that instead of spending time regretting the past or worrying about the future, one should concentrate only on the present.

 “The power for creating a better future is contained in the present moment: You create a good future by creating a good present.”

 9. Jeff Foster (b.
 1980)

-Having studied Astrophysics at Cambridge University, in his mid-twenties, after a period of depression and illness, Foster became convinced of the idea of ‘spiritual enlightenment’ and embarked on a spiritual quest for the truth of existence.
+Having studied Astrophysics at Cambridge University, in his mid-twenties, after a period of depression and illness, Jeff Foster became convinced of the idea of ‘spiritual enlightenment’ and embarked on a spiritual quest for the truth of existence.
 After a while he started to believe there was no such thing and focused instead on the discovery of ‘the extraordinary in the ordinary’ of every day life.
 Now he travels the world speaking and writing about the importance of deep acceptance for the present moment.